phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

 #.  ``Cyrtodactylus-tutorial-data.nex``

-    This file contains nexus-formatted RADseq data from 7 *Cyrtodactylus* lizards from 7 populations.
+    This file contains nexus-formatted RADseq data comprising 50 loci from 7 bent-toed geckos (*Cyrtodactylus*) from insular populations in the Philippines.
     For detailed information about how to format nexus files for |phyco|, :ref:`click here <phycodata>`.